ShuaibSiddiqui786/Markdown-Cheatsheet/markdown-cheat-sheet.md

 ---
 `CODE FILE` [here](/Code)
 ---
-as in a markdown file the .md code is interpreted already 🙃
+> As in a markdown file the .md code is interpreted already 🙃

 # Markdown Cheat Sheet